Recipe Overview

 Total Time: 50 minutes

 This creamy mushroom risotto recipe is a hearty dinner filled with mouthwatering garlicky mushrooms, flavorful herbs, and parmesan.
-It's a comforting vegetarian dish that anyone can make!
+It's a comforting vegetarian recipe that anyone can make!

 Save this recipe!